Schools

 Five Amazing Mushroom Facts for Kids and Educators

-April 14, 2021
+April 14, 20210

 1. The lifecycle of a mushroom is very unique.

-Mushrooms are fungi and grow differently than fruits and vegetables.
+Mushrooms are fungi and grow differently from fruits and vegetables.
 Mushrooms begin life as fungal spores.
 When spores germinate, they grow into a lacy, filament-like root network called mycelium.
 Have you ever seen a mushroom grow in the wild?
 What you cannot see is the underground network of mycelium that scavenges the soil for food.
 Mushrooms are decomposers and break down dead plants to recycle their nutrients.
-When mycelium is mature, it produces a mushroom which will spread its spores in the forest to continue the lifecycle of the mushroom.
+When mycelium is mature, it produces a mushroom, which will spread its spores in the forest to continue the lifecycle of the mushroom.
 Mushroom farmers start from fungal spores to grow and harvest delicious mushrooms.

 2. It takes science to grow mushrooms.

 Mushrooms flourish under precise conditions.
 Mushroom farms are typically indoors so farmers can replicate nature’s perfect conditions.
 Each variety of mushrooms prefers a certain amount of heat, humidity, and air flow.
 Mushrooms grown for human consumption are grown in a very sterile environment to prevent any contamination.
-Pro-tip: mushrooms need good air flow, so never store them in a plastic bag (instead, store in their original packaging, or a clean brown paper bag).
+Pro-tip: mushrooms need good air flow, so never store them in a plastic bag (instead, store them in their original packaging or a clean brown paper bag).

 Store mushrooms in their original packaging – they’ll keep longer!